 - Laundry soap pouches; I highly suggest putting these in small plastic bags so they don’t erupt in your backpack.
-I also only brought about six of these total since I knew I wouldn’t be doing a ton of laundry.
+I also only brought about five of these total since I knew I wouldn’t be doing a ton of laundry.

 - Small Outlet Converter; I got a tiny one for cheap at REI and it worked perfectly.